INSURANCE TIMING • 2026

 1

-Use refundable tickets or dummy reservations.
-This locks in dates without full financial commitment.
+Use refundable bookings to lock in dates without full financial commitment.

 2